cscribn/README-prompt-mac/README.md

 # README-prompt-mac

-Instructions on how to make your Mac OS prompts to look like the following.
+Instructions on how to make your Mac OS prompts to look like the screenshot.

 ![prompt](./images/prompt.png)